NTT123/Hackintosh-HP-Z420-MacOS-High-Sierra-10.13-10.14/README.md

 Note: I put my `/Volumes/EFI/EFI/CLOVER` directory and all kexts we need in the repo.

-- Install the lastest CLOVER (e.g., v2k4)
+- Install the latest CLOVER (e.g., v2k4)

 - We have to use flag `npci=0x2000` all the time.
 (I also use `dart=1`)